Miss-ikky/Mywiki/EJPT/Host & Network Penetration Testing/5. Post-Explotation/Transferring Files & Shells.md

 - ruby
 	- `ruby: exec "bin/bash"`

+**`python -c 'import pty; pty.spawn("/bin/bash")' `**
+	1. `python -c`: This part of the command invokes the Python interpreter with the `-c` option, which allows you to run a Python one-liner directly from the command line.
+	2. `'import pty;pty.spawn("/bin/bash")'`: This is the Python one-liner that's executed.
+Let's break it down further:
+	    - `import pty`: This imports the `pty` module in Python.
+The `pty` module provides functions for working with pseudo-terminals.
+	    - `pty.spawn("/bin/bash")`: This line uses the `spawn` function from the `pty` module to start an interactive `/bin/bash` shell.
+It essentially creates a new pseudo-terminal and attaches it to the `/bin/bash` process, effectively turning the current non-interactive shell into an interactive Bash shell.

 Method: 3 getting interactive shell
 Get interactive shell through:
-- Enter the following command to set the PATH environment variable, which tells the system where to find executable files: `export PATH=/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr:/bin:sbin:/bin `
+- Enter the following command to set the PATH environment variable, which tells the system where to find executable files: `export PATH=/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin`
 - This will display a list of environment variables, including the one you just set. `env`
-- This command specifies the terminal type you'll be using in your shell session. `export TERM=xtern`
+- This command specifies the terminal type you'll be using in your shell session. `export TERM=xterm
 - This command sets your default shell to Bash. `export SHELL=bash`
+	- or try `chsh -s /bin/bash `
 - to view the contents of the current directory with additional details (including file sizes and permissions), use the following command:  `ls -alps`